You’re going to be a grandmother!

 We need resilience to cope with happy changes as well as the tough ones.
 Prepared as we might be, the big changes that shake the foundations of our lives require us to adapt and move forward.
 There’s no going back, ever, to the way things were.

 This isn’t bad.
 It just is.
-So I think it’s worth looking at what makes us resilient in the face of transformational change, because even happy change brings challenges.
+But it helps to be prepared, so it’s worth looking at what makes us resilient in the face of transformational change, even when anticipating a happy change.

 - Being willing to ask for help.
-In a culture with a strong do-it-yourself ethic, it can be a lot easier for us to offer help than receive it.
-Recognizing the need for help, and asking clearly and specifically for what you would like (as a request and not a demand) brings you the resources need to support your coping.
-Being as willing to receive help as you are to give it strengthens all who are involved.
+In a culture with a strong do-it-yourself ethic, it’s often a lot easier for us to offer help than receive it.
+Recognizing the need for help, and asking clearly and specifically for what you would like (as a request and not a demand) lets people brings the kind of help that supports your coping.
+Freely giving help and openly receiving it benefits all who are involved.

 - Taking good care of ourselves.
 Big changes in life can bring excitement, sometimes causing insomnia or disrupting our self-care routines.
 Remember that your need for quiet time, exercise, nutritious food, for centering and grounding continue.
 Keep including those things in your life as you navigate the changes that life brings your way.